The beginning of the New Year can be a great time make a few changes – especially if you’ve overindulged over Christmas.

 - “Don’t try to make too many changes at once – build it up week by week”, advises Matt.

 - Identify your own personal drinking triggers, like a bad day at work.
-Then find other things that make you feel better, like calling a friend, letting loose in a Zumba class or taking it out on the enemy in your favourite computer game!
+Then find other things that make you feel better, like calling a friend, unwinding with a yoga class or taking it out on the enemy in your favourite computer game!

 - Celebrate your progress – notice any improvements to your face, your skin, your waistline and how you feel in the morning after an alcohol-free night’s sleep.